Abhi5463/frontend_task/README.md

     - naming sense
     - data handeling

-this test is designed to check the capabilities of the candidate , even if the task is not completed , we'll only look at the key points of the project
+## This test is intended to check the capabilities of the candidate , even if the task is not completed , we'll only look at the key points of the project

 :::

-to sumbit your result , please sumbit a PR , and imform us through proper channels
+- To sumbit your result , please sumbit a PR , and imform us through proper channels